markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

         private const int MapHeight = 500;
 ```

-Note that the ViewPort height and width are set to a public constant, this is because we still need to use them inside our GameLoop.cs to create the main window:
+Note that the ViewPort height and width are set to a public constant.
+This is because we still need to use them inside our GameLoop.cs to create the main window like this:

 ```csharp
         private static void Main()